eltoroit/LDS_Interview/interview.md

 editRecordEvent.fire();
 ```

-In Lightning Web components, you navigate to the edit page like this:
+**EL TORO:** In Lightning Web components, you navigate to the edit page like this:

 ```
 this[NavigationMixin.Navigate]({